 Staying up to date on the latest news regarding the COVID-19 vaccine may sometimes feel overwhelming, especially when it comes to finding information that is relevant to you.
 Having COVID-19 vaccine resources that are specific to your local area may help you find what you need in order to help you take steps towards getting vaccinated.

-To help streamline this information, UnitedHealthcare has launched a COVID-19 Vaccine Resource Locator to help consumers find the latest public resources from state and local health departments, as well as links to some health care systems and the Centers for Disease Control and Prevention’s VaccineFinder, in one place.
+To help streamline this information, UnitedHealthcare has launched a COVID-19 Vaccine Resource Locator to help consumers find the latest public resources from state and local health departments, as well as links to some health care systems and the Centers for Disease Control and Prevention’s (CDC) VaccineFinder, in one place.
 This information is sorted by zip code, updated twice daily and available in both English and Spanish.
 Information from these public resources may include:

 - Who is eligible to get a vaccine